DevCycleHQ/test-harness/docs/README.md

 ```

-A User instance that's stored on the proxy
+An object that the proxy will turn into a user instance.

 ### Properties